Kyriosity/read-write/README+/software/tests/asDrive/README+/TDD-Watershed/README.md

 ### Layering and division of design

 It doesn't need explanation as an advantage, but its cons can doom a project.
-"Front parts" must never get the higher priority (this will build drip castles).
+"Front parts" must never get a higher priority (this will build drip castles).

 The great enthusiasm may lead to definitions of parts, which would never be finished or even worse &thinsp;&mdash;&thinsp; overload development, derrogate it and dissolve design.